ucsf-deb/BP-MSEP/README.md

 - [x] Method dispatch ignores keyword arguments.
 - [ ] How to test it's actually working?
 - [ ] Is the doubly conditioned MSEP always $> \tau-z_{FX}$ when $z_{FX}<\tau$?
 Logically, it seems it should be.
-- [ ] Build evaluator for $z_{CT}$.
+- [x] Build evaluator for $z_{CT}$.
 Non-standard because weight can't go inside exponential.
+Proper numerical evaluation requires changing the limits of integration.
 - [ ] Conduct full set of simulations Chuck wants.
 - [ ] Consider how best to present the results.
 - [ ] Clear out old/obsolete code, esp from `MSEP.jl` which should be just the master switchboard.
 - [ ] Why was I unable to debug into the evaluation of the likelihood?
 That is, I put a breakpoint in the inner part of the density evaluation, but it never stopped there even when using `@enter`.
+Possibly because the debugger doesn't worl putside the main thread.
 - [ ] How might this be integrated into choosing optimal values for $\lambda$?
 - [ ] How might this work tuning both confidence interval $\delta$ and $\lambda$ at once?
 - [ ] Port to R.
 - [ ] Use framework to get estimates of actual variability of estimates for given true $z$ or observed $z_{FX}$.
+- [ ] Evaluate error handling in worker threads.
+I issue explicit `error()` calls inside the integrators, and other errors can and have arisen.
+I think these just silently kill the thread without being bubbled up.
+  - [ ] verify that is the current behavior
+  - [ ] figure out a better alternative
+  - [ ] note the exceptions may be distant from the actual threading code